tpberntsen/geh-post-office/source/Energinet.DataHub.MessageHub.Client/documents/documentation.md

 # Documentation
-Notes regarding usage of types in the NuGet package `GreenEnergyHub.PostOffice.Communicator`.
+Notes regarding usage of types in the NuGet package `Energinet.DataHub.MessageHub.Client`.